37 of the Best Things to Do in Westport Ireland

 At Brackloon Woods on the Owenwee River, you can simply let your mind get lost in these ancient oak woodlands, deep mossy crevices and prehistoric ferns.
 This is an easy looped walk of 4km just 7 km from Westport itself.

-Clew Bay is simply outstanding, once the home territory of the O’Malley’s and the famous Pirate Queen Grainne Clew Bay is the ideal spot for a staycation or weekend getaway.
+Clew Bay is simply outstanding and one of those day trips from Westport Ireland, that you shouldn’t miss.
+Once the home territory of the O’Malley’s and the famous Pirate Queen Grainne Clew Bay is the ideal spot for a staycation or weekend getaway.

 Clew Bay Heritage Centre at Westport Quay.